Cammer

 four-million which peaked at almost twice that.
 According to internet lore, it more than once crashed

 the web, seven million being a high proportion of the web users at the time and the routing infrastructure then wasn't as robust as it would become.
-Tellingly, Ms Ringley majored in economics which explains the enticingly suggestive title "jennicam" whereas the nerds at Cambridge could think of nothing more catchy than "coffee pot camera".
+Tellingly, Ms Ringley majored in economics which explains the enticingly suggestive title "jennicam" whereas the nerds at Cambridge could think of nothing more catchy than "xcoffee" although for coffee fiends, that would have been compelling.

 Jenni and pussy.